reetikasinghh/loops-in-c-/README.md

 int main(): This is the entry point of the program.
 All C++ programs start execution from the main function.

-Initialization of a loop variable: for (int c = 1; c <= 50; c++) initializes an integer variable c to 1.
-It then specifies a for loop that will execute as long as c is less than or equal to 50.
-The loop will increment c by 1 in each iteration.
+Looping:

+The program uses a for loop to iterate through the numbers from 1 to 50.
+The loop counter variable 'c' is initialized to 1 and incremented in each iteration.
-std::cout << c << std::endl;: Inside the loop, this statement outputs the current value of c followed by a newline character (std::endl).
-This causes each number to be printed on a new line.

-return 0;: This statement indicates the successful termination of the program with a return value of 0.
+Inside the loop, the program uses std::cout to print the current value of 'c' followed by a newline to display each number on a separate line. return 0;: This statement indicates the successful termination of the program with a return value of 0.

 Program Algorithm:

-Initialize an integer variable c to 1.
+Initialize a variable 'c' to 1.
-Execute a for loop as long as c is less than or equal to 50.
+Start a for loop that runs while 'c' is less than or equal to 50.
-Inside the loop, print the current value of c followed by a newline.
+Inside the loop, print the current value of 'c' followed by a newline.
-Increment c by 1 in each iteration.
+Increment 'c' in each iteration.
 Terminate the program.
 Program Conclusion:
-This C++ program uses a for loop to iterate through the numbers from 1 to 50 and prints each number on a new line.
-It serves as a simple example of how loops can be used to perform repetitive tasks in programming.
+This C++ program uses a for loop to print the first 50 natural numbers in ascending order.
+It starts from 1 and goes up to 50, printing each number on a separate line.
+This program serves as a basic example of using loops for repetitive tasks.

-Program Aim:
+2)Program Aim:
-The aim of this program is to print a number triangle where each row contains a repeated number based on the row number.
+The aim of this program is to print the message "THIS IS MY FIRST PROGRAM" followed by a number (from 1 to 10) to the console ten times.

 Program Theory: